 Can your parents help pay your home loan?

-Looking to get into the property market but have no deposit?
 A guarantor loan is currently the only option available to borrow 100% of the property value plus the costs of completing the purchase.

 However, a security guarantee alone doesn’t solve the problem if your income isn’t quite strong enough to afford the amount that you’re borrowing.